phR0ze/nixos-config/README.md

-Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, purposefully built system serving in it's intended function as effortlessly as possible in a repeatable way.
+Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, purposefully built system serving in it's intended function as effortlessly as possible in a repoducible way.
 NixOS's functional Nix expression language and flakes provide a fantastic platform on which to build this functionality.